 Section 1.
-No Discrimination.
-The provisions of this Agreement shall be applied equally to all employees in the bargaining unit without discrimination as to age, marital status, race, color, creed, sex, handicap, national origin, sexual orientation, Association membership or political affiliation.
-The provisions of this Agreement shall be applied equally to all employees in the bargaining unit in regards to hiring, firing, discipline and discharge.
+Non-Discrimination.
+The provisions of this agreement shall be applied equally to all employees in the bargaining unit without discrimination as to age, marital status, race, color, creed, sex, handicap disability, national origin, sexual orientation, Union membership, or political affiliation, or any other protected status in accordance with state or federal law.
+The provisions of this agreement shall be applied equally to all employees in the bargaining unit in regards to hiring or promotion, firing, discipline, and discharge.

 Section 2.
-Association Activities.
-Association activities shall be conducted in a manner which will not interfere with the effectiveness and efficiency of the County's operations in serving and carrying out its responsibility to the public.
-There shall be no soliciting of employees for Association membership during working hours when such soliciting would interfere with the performance of an employee's duties.
+Union Activities.
+Union activities shall be conducted in a manner which will not interfere with the effectiveness and efficiency of the county's operations in serving and carrying out its responsibility to the public.
+There shall be no soliciting of employees for Union membership during working hours when such soliciting would interfere with the performance of an employee's duties.

 Section 3.
 Bulletin Boards.
-The County agrees to authorize the use of bulletin board space in convenient places to be used by the Association in communicating with employees.
+The Employer agrees to authorize the use of bulletin board space in convenient places to be used by the Union in communicating with employees.

-The Association shall limit its posting of notices and bulletins to such bulletin boards and contents of such notices and bulletins shall be limited to the posting of factual information as it relates to employees and the business of the Union.
+The Union shall limit its posting of notices and bulletins to such bulletin boards and contents of such notices and bulletins shall be limited to the posting of factual information as it relates to employees and the business of the Union.

 Section 4.
 Courier Service.
-The Association shall be allowed to use the County courier service for distribution of Association business materials to bargaining unit employees.
+The Union shall be allowed to use the county courier service for distribution of Union business materials to bargaining unit employees.

 Section 5.
 New Employee Orientation.
-A representative of the Association shall be granted time off with pay for a presentation on behalf of the Association during lunch at the New Employee Orientation.
-The purpose of the presentation shall be to identify the organization's representation status, provide information on the Association and distribute and collect membership applications.
-A list of new employees shall be delivered to the Association President for the purpose of these orientations.
+A representative of the Union shall be granted time off with pay for a presentation on behalf of the Union during lunch at the new employee orientation.
+The purpose of the presentation shall be to identify the organization's representation status, provide information on the Union and distribute and collect membership applications.
+A list of new employees shall be delivered to the SEIU organizer and the Union president for the purpose of these orientations.

 Section 6.
 Meetings.
-Meetings between the County and the Association may be held, if practicable, during regular working hours on the premises of the County and without loss of pay to authorized participating employees.
-The number of participating employees representing the Association, exclusive of any aggrieved employee, may be limited to two (2) without loss of pay.
+Meetings between the Employer and the Union may be held, if practicable, during regular working hours on the premises of the county and without loss of pay to authorized participating employees.
+The number of participating employees representing the Union, exclusive of any aggrieved employee, may be limited to two (2) without loss of pay.

-Section 7.
+Section-7 5.
 Negotiations.
-Negotiations between the parties conducted during the open period(s) as provided by Article 35 - Life of Agreement and Termination of the Agreement shall be held during non-working hours, unless otherwise mutually agreed.
-The Association's Bargaining Committee shall be limited to three (3) members of the Association if negotiations are during working hours.
+Negotiations between the parties conducted during the open period(s) as provided by Article 33 - Life of Agreement and Termination shall be held during non-working hours, unless otherwise mutually agreed.
+The Union's bargaining committee shall be limited to ten (10) members of the Union if negotiations are during working hours.